cassidyjames/palette/README.md

 ## Other Platforms

 Palette is made for elementary OS, but may have been built and made available elsewhere by community members.
 These builds may have modifications or changes and **are not provided or supported by me**.

+## Special Thanks

+- [Micah Ilbery](https://github.com/micahilbery) for the shiny icons
+- [Daniel Foré](https://github.com/danrabbit) for his apps to use as code examples

 -----